-- Log in using those credentials to verify the account does not require additional verification options such as setting a phone number or alternative email address.
+- Log in to Office 365 using the credentials to verify the password has not expired and the account does not require additional verification options such as setting a phone number or alternative email address.
 This is an important step if you have setup a new dedicated CloudRadial admin account for access.

 - Make sure that multi-factor authentication is disabled to allow script execution on our Azure-based job server(s).
 Depending on your settings, MFA may be disabled for certain IP addresses or regions but still be active on the account.
 Review your Default Policy in your Azure Active Directory for more information. - https://docs.microsoft.com/en-us/azure/active-directory/authentication/howto-mfa-mfasettings

 - Make sure that the customer has provided you with delegated administration to their account and that you can access their account using the credentials that you have provided to CloudRadial. - https://docs.microsoft.com/en-us/partner-center/customers_revoke_admin_privileges